 To send GIFs on Android you'll have to really dig deep, as it's not at all obvious how to do it.
 It's hidden behind a small button in a sub menu, so first off you'll want to press on the emoticon face in the bottom left corner of the screen.

-Press on that, and you'll see a selection of GIFs pulled directly from the service Tenor GIFs.
+Press on the word GIF, and you'll be immediately greeted with a selection of the most popular GIFs at the moment.
+These are pulled through from a service called Tenor GIFs.

 How to send GIFs in WhatsApp on iOS